Leveraging KANs For Enhanced Deep Koopman Operator Discovery: Introduction

 Koopman theory, first proposed in 1931 \cite{Koopman1931-ev}, has recently been viewed as a solution for improved linearization of nonlinear systems.
 In a nutshell, the theory states that an infinite-dimensional linear Koopman operator can exactly describe the dynamics of a system.
-Due to the impractical limitation of infinite dimensions, it is approximated using data-driven methods such as Extended Dynamic Mode Decomposition (EDMD) \cite{Korda2018-qs,Lusch2018-oh} or EDMD with control (EDMDc) \cite{Folkestad2020-yk}.
-State-of-the-art deep Koopman theory adopts a feed-forward neural network (NN) to make it possible to find an approximate general Koopman operator linearization applicable to a region of state space.
+Due to the impractical limitation of infinite dimensions in reality, it is approximated using data-driven methods such as Extended Dynamic Mode Decomposition (EDMD) \cite{Korda2018-qs,Lusch2018-oh} or EDMD with control (EDMDc) \cite{Folkestad2020-yk} for the implementation on a controlled system.
+State-of-the-art deep Koopman theory adopts a feed-forward neural network to make it possible to find an approximate general Koopman operator linearization applicable to a larger region of state space.
 One of the main advantages of using a data-driven methods is that they do not require system knowledge, and the nonlinear system can be completely unknown.

 However, a shortcoming of this method is that large training data requirements, especially in real-world scenarios \cite{Zhan2023-xs,Manzoor2023-md, Zhang2023-hn}, could be lengthy, difficult, or not possible at all.
 Furthermore, the more complex the dynamics of the system, the larger the required network is to learn and find an adequate approximation, reducing the overall efficiency of the method.
 But, with improvements in neural networks, it is hoped that models such as KANs can alleviate these fundamental training issues.
+KANs is a new network architecture that is designed to be more efficient because of the way it approximates any nonlinear function.
+Whereas traditional MLPs utilize the Universal Approximation Theorem (UAT) \cite{Cybenko1989-sd}, KANs takes advantage of the Kolomogorov-Arnold Theorem \cite{Liu2024-dx}, allowing for a more concise and efficient network.
+On a per node basis, KANs takes more time to train than its MLP counterpart, however the main idea is that a significantly smaller KANs network can outperform a comparable MLP DNN.
+This is highly advantageous for practical robotics, aerospace and other autonomous systems where computational power, and size is often a limiting design factor.